andriyDev/bevy_consumable_event/README.md

 ## Caveats

-Events and consumable events are not exclusive - it is possible to make add a type as a regular event **and** a consumable event.
+Events and consumable events are not exclusive - it is possible to add a type as a regular event **and** a consumable event.
 Consumable events don't care interact at all with regular events, so everything will work fine.
 It just may be confusing.